 - Paine College

 - Be attending or planning to attend a United Methodist-related HBCU

 - Be a member of a United Methodist Church for at least one year

 - Be in good standing with the college/university

 - Must have a GPA of at least 2.5

 How to Apply

 To be considered for HBCU scholarships, please submit the General Named Endowed Scholarships application.
-Applications and all supporting material must be received by March 1, 2021.
+The deadline to apply has been extended to March 19, 2021.